 Excluding files by criteria such as date range or file type is another method of reducing the volume of files processed for review.
-Depending on the issues involved and if the matter has a defined date range, it may be prudent to exclude files outside the date range from further review, to include exclusion of video or audio content from an investigation.
+Depending on the issues involved and if the matter has a defined date range, it may be prudent to exclude files outside the date range from further review.